 We are a general practice law firm dedicated to providing a wide range of quality legal services to our clients.
 We enjoy serving the Hampton Roads community and are proud of our deep roots in the region.
 Ronald D. Slaven, Jr., the owner and principal of the firm, has practiced in the Hampton Roads area since his admission to the bar.
 James T. Wise, former member of the firm and now retired, was a seasoned and well beloved attorney who served Virginia Beach, Chesapeake, and the surrounding Hampton Roads community for over three decades.
 John W. Jelich, III, who recently joined the firm in an "Of Counsel" position, has also served Virginia Beach, Chesapeake and the surrounding Hampton Roads community for the past three decades.

 Ronald (Ronnie) D. Slaven, Jr., is the Firm's principal attorney.
 He is a litigation attorney and enjoys the variety that accompanies a general litigation practice.
 He has handled such diverse matters as an agricultural lease dispute with the Federal Government, partition suits involving real property, fast food product liability actions, and construction contract disputes.
+Mr. Slaven also currently represents the City of Chesapeake and City Treasurer in connection with collecting delinquent real estate taxes.
 He additionally represents debtors in consumer bankruptcy cases.
-He has considerable experience with all aspects of family law and divorce and has served as a guardian ad litem for children in the past.
-Recently, Mr. Slaven has begun expanding the firm's probate estate administration practice.
+He has considerable experience with many aspects of family law, inlcuding divorce, custody, adoptions and guardianships.
+He has served as a guardian ad litem for children in the past.
+He has recently begun expanding the firm's probate estate administration practice.
 In addition to his civil caseload, Mr. Slaven engages in felony criminal defense work and traffic law defense.

 Personal Background: Mr. Slaven is originally from Kansas.
 He completed his undergraduate degree at Brigham Young University in Provo, Utah, and thereafter moved to Northern Virginia to attend law school at George Mason University.
 Upon completing law school in Northern Virginia, Mr. Slaven relocated to Chesapeake, Virginia, with his wife, who is from the Great Bridge area.
 Mr. Slaven has been practicing law in the Hampton Roads area since his admission to the Virginia State Bar in June 2010.